 Examines architectural monuments in selected world cultures with discussions of the planning, siting, design, construction, patronage, historical impact, and broader cultural context.
 (CD, D)

 Studio art courses as determined by individual instructors.
-(D)
+(D only if taken for 3h).

 Introduces elements and principles of visual language through hands-on experimentation and critical thinking.
 (D)